lekhaareddypakala/Calculator_history/README.md

-/ Calculator_history and fake news generator
+/Calculator_history and fake news generator

 Basic projects for beginners having fundamnetals in python